Adaptive Linear Programming Decoding of Nonbinary Linear Codes Over Prime Fields: Dimension of and Rotational Symmetry

 \subsection{Simplex Constraints and Dimension of $\P$}

-In this subsection, we determine the dimension of $\P = \conv(\Fv(\C))$, where $\C$ is an \enquote{all-ones} SPC code (\ie its parity-check matrix contains only ones) of length $d$ defined over the field $\F_p$, $p$ prime, and show that the linear equations and inequalities describing $S_{p-1}^d$ define the affine hull and are facets, respectively, of $\P$.
+In this subsection, we determine the dimension of $\P = \conv(\Fv(\C))$, where $\C$ is an \enquote{all-ones} SPC code (\ie its parity-check matrix contains only ones) of length $d$ defined over the field $\F_p$, $p$ prime, \revtwo{which is crucial for proving that inequalities are facets of $\P$ (cf.\ Section~\ref{sec:polyhedra})}.
+We then show that the linear equations and inequalities describing $S_{p-1}^d$ define the affine hull and are facets, respectively, of $\P$.

 \begin{definition} For the finite field $\F_p$ and $d \geq 1$, let $\Delta_p^d$ denote the set of $p\times d$ inequalities and $d$ equations in $\R^{dp}$ that define $S_{p-1}^d$, \ie the inequalities

 we call the (in)equalities in $\Delta_p^d$ \emph{simplex constraints}. \end{definition}